costyn/midi-easing/README.md

 ### State Management

 For each control (0-127), the proxy tracks:
-- Last value from MidiMix
+- Last value from MidiMix (hardware position)
-- Last value from Modulaser (echo)
+- Last value from Modulaser (software state via echo)
 - Current easing target
 - Easing start time and duration
 - Whether easing is active
+- Latch state (whether control needs to pick up software value)

 This state is thread-safe (protected by mutex) and allows:
 - Smooth transitions when presets change